Freeman–Sheldon syndrome

 Freeman–Sheldon syndrome (FSS) is a very rare form of multiple congenital contracture (MCC) syndromes (arthrogryposes) and is the most severe form of distal arthrogryposis (DA).
 It was originally described by Ernest Arthur Freeman and Joseph Harold Sheldon in 1938.

-As of 2007, only about 100 cases had been reported in medical literature.
+By 2007, only about 100 cases had been reported in medical literature.

 Signs and symptoms

 The symptoms of Freeman–Sheldon syndrome include drooping of the upper eyelids, strabismus, low-set ears, a long philtrum, gradual hearing loss, scoliosis and walking difficulties.
 Gastroesophageal reflux has been noted during infancy, but usually improves with age.
 The tongue may be small, and the limited movement of the soft palate may cause nasal speech.
 Often there is an H- or Y-shaped dimpling of the skin over the chin.

 Cause

 FSS is caused by genetic changes.
 Krakowiak et al. (1998) mapped the distal arthrogryposis multiplex congenita (DA2B; MIM #601680) gene, a syndrome very similar in phenotypic expression to classic FSS, to 11p15.5-pter.
 Other mutations have been found as well.
 In FSS, inheritance may be either autosomal dominant, most often demonstrated. or autosomal recessive (MIM 277720).
 Alves and Azevedo (1977) note most reported cases of DA2A have been identified as new allelic variation.
 Toydemir et al. (2006) showed that mutations in embryonic myosin heavy chain 3 (MYH3; MIM *160270), at 17p-13.1-pter, caused classic FSS phenotype, in their screening of 28 (21 sporadic and 7 familial) probands with distal arthrogryposis type 2A.
 In 20 patients (12 and 8 probands, respectively), missense mutations (R672H; MIM *160270.0001 and R672C; MIM *160270.0002) caused substitution of arg672, an embryonic myosin residue retained post-embryonically.
 Of the remaining 6 patients in whom they found mutations, 3 had missense private de novo (E498G; MIM *160270.0006 and Y583S) or familial mutations (V825D; MIM *160270.0004); 3 other patients with sporadic expression had de novo mutations (T178I; MIM *160270.0003), which was also found in DA2B; 2 patients had no recognized mutations.